-1. Roughly 250 000 expressions with 362 variable sets have been evaluated.
-The goal of this benchmark was determining how the evaluators can handle large volumes of expressions.

-- 2. Roughly 10 000 expressions with 362 variable sets have been evaluated.
+- 1. Roughly 250 000 expressions with 362 data points have been evaluated.
+The goal of this benchmark was determining how the evaluators can handle large volumes of expressions. - 2.
+Roughly 10 000 expressions with 362 data points have been evaluated.
 This benchmark should demonstrate how a change in the number of expressions impacts the performance, especially compared with each other. - 3.
-Roughly 10 000 expressions and roughly 10 000 variable sets have been evaluated.
-By increasing the number of variable sets a more realistic use-case is modelled with this benchmark.
-Additionally, by using more variable sets the strengths of the GPU should get more exploited.
+Roughly 10 000 expressions and roughly 10 000 data points have been evaluated.
+By increasing the number of data points a more realistic use-case is modelled with this benchmark.
+Additionally, by using more data points the strengths of the GPU should get more exploited.